The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 The Muiraquitã is a relational object.

-Its value lies not in the material itself, but in the connection it embodies.
+Its value does not lie in the material, but in the bond it embodies.

-The clay associated with Muiraquitã is traditionally linked to:
+The clay associated with the Muiraquitã is traditionally linked to:

 • resistance;